Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • weakness of the upper and lower extremities;

-• violation of visual function;
+• violation visual function;

 • headache;